On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

-In the proof of Theorem~\ref{thm-pvc-av-nph}, the number of distinguished candidates is again not bounded by a constant.
-One may wonder whether we have {\fpt} algorithms with respect to the number of distinguished candidates, or the combined parameter of~$k$ and~$\abs{J}$.
-The next result destroys this hope.
+In the proof of Theorem~\ref{thm-pvc-av-nph}, the number of distinguished candidates is not bounded by a constant.
+This naturally prompts the question of whether the problem is {\fpt} with respect to the number of distinguished candidates or the combined parameter~$k+\abs{J}$.
+The following result provides a negative answer to the question.

 \hide{ \begin{theorem} {\pvc{\av}} is {\nph} even when $\abs{\discset}=1$ and $r=4$, i.e., when there is only one distinguished candidate. \end{theorem}

 \begin{proof} We create a set $C=\xs\cup\{\p\}$ of candidates and let $\discset=\{\p\}$ be the singleton of a distinguished candidate~$\p$.
 For each $\xse\in \xs$, we create $\xsize-3$ votes approving all candidates except~$c(\xse)$.
 In addition, for each $\xce\in \xc$, we create a vote approving $(C(\xs)\setminus C(\xce))\cup \{\p\}$.
 Clearly, the approval score of the distinguished candidate~$\p$ is